aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You can always find happiness at work on Friday.
+> 🥠 Someone will invite you to a Karaoke party.

-Last update: Sun Feb 15 05:47:32 2026
+Last update: Mon Feb 16 05:58:46 2026

 ### Let's play! 🎮